 The curriculum encompasses the statutory content of Curriculum 2014 but this is also enhanced with extra content so that the children experience both breadth and depth of scientific concepts.

-We use the Scottish Borders Art Scheme throughout the school.
-This provides numerous opportunities for the children to explore and share their thoughts, ideas and feelings through a variety of art forms.
-The Reception children work on the objectives outlined in the “Creative Development’ section of the Early Years Foundation Stage Framework in addition to the units found in the Scottish Borders Scheme.
+Our Scheme of Work provides numerous opportunities for the children to explore and share their thoughts, ideas and feelings through a variety of art forms.
+The Reception children work on the objectives outlined in the “Creative Development’ section of the Early Years Foundation Stage Framework.

-We are fortunate at Menheniot Primary, to have 30 laptops and 30 iPADs, in addition to a number of desktops.
+We are fortunate at Menheniot Primary, to have 30 laptops and 30 iPADs.
 These are used by classes on a timetabled basis and are used both for Computing lessons and across the curriculum, as a teaching tool and as a resource.
 Each class also has an Interactive Whiteboard.

 Internet safety is given a priority in our school.
 All the children are taught how to stay safe on the internet and no child is permitted to use the internet unsupervised.

-There is a two year rolling programme with objectives from Year 1 and Year 2 taken from Curriculum 2014.
+The geography objectives from Curriculum 2014 are arranged in topics.
+Each class studies 3 topics annually.
 The Reception objectives are taken from the ‘Development Matters in the Early Years Foundation Stage (EYFS)’.

 The geography curriculum is delivered through first-hand experience of the local area, whenever possible.
 Other localities have also been chosen in order to meet statutory requirements and to provide a contrasting study.
 Even where not specified, countries will be studied under topics such as water, rivers, mountains, earthquakes and volcanoes.
 These will include a mixture of near and far, developed and developing countries.